Summary of 1 Timothy

 WHO WROTE IT?

 According to the first three verses of the letter, it was written by the Apostle Paul, apparently located in Macedonia, to Timothy in Ephesus.
-Yet, this letter is generally regarded as pseudonymous, written after the death of Paul by an anonymous writer who sought to impersonate Paul in a post-Pauline situation.
+However, this letter is generally regarded as pseudonymous, that is, by someone following the teachings of Paul and writing in his name after his death.

 WHEN WAS IT WRITTEN?